 Some people opt to get their air ducts cleaned as part of their spring air con maintenance and it’s a wise decision.
 Often the winters can cause creatures to make homes of ducts particularly those that flow under the house or in attics.
 In the case of a winter when you didn’t use your air con often, you may also have mould in the ducts that you are unaware of.

 If you turn on your air con without getting them cleaned, you’re inviting mould spores into your family’s lungs.
 Getting your ducts cleaned and checking for necessary repairs will ensure the air your family is breathing is less likely to contain contaminants.
+Book an appointment with Duct Masters today for a spring clean of your system!

 Swiping the Drainage Hole

-Most AC units have a drainage hole near the base of the cabinet.
+Most AC units have a drainage hole near the base of the outdoor.
 Over the winter gunk can build up there and block drainage.
 When the spring rain comes and the air starts getting more humid, the unit or condenser pan can become home to standing water.
 Standing water means only one thing — mould.
 Whether you have allergies or not, mould is not good for indoor air quality.

 Clearing that drainage hole at the beginning of the season with a paperclip or wire can clear the hole and ensure standing water and gunk doesn’t collect there.